 First, Who is Persephone?

 Persephone is a beloved Greek goddess in her maiden years in most versions of the Hades and Persephone story.
-She’s a daughter to the Mother Goddess Demeter and the king of the gods Zeus.
+She’s a daughter to the Mother Goddess Demeter and Zeus, King of the Olympians.
 When she manifests, she appears as a beautiful young woman, often depicted with long golden hair similar to the color of grain (a crop to which she is inextricably linked).
 Persephone is a dual goddess: a chthonic deity (presiding over the dead) and a goddess of fertility (life).
 In Roman mythos, she is called Proserpina which means “to shoot forth”.